Tikso 2026 is made possible with the support of:

 Academic Agenda

-A high-level space to bring together experts in technology for social impact, international cooperation, and resource mobilization — in a hybrid format that welcomes both in-person and virtual participation.
+A high-level gathering to bring together experts in technology for social impact, international cooperation, and resource mobilization — in a hybrid format that welcomes both in-person and virtual participation.

 The goal: to learn, share experiences, and strengthen capabilities in the use of technology and resource management as drivers of social transformation.